Beatriz Adriana

-Beatriz Adriana Flores de Saracho (born March 5, 1958), commonly known as Beatriz Adriana, is a Mexican singer of ranchera and actress.
+Beatriz Adriana Flores de Saracho (born March 5, 1958), commonly known as Beatriz Adriana, is a Mexican singer of ranchera.

 Beatriz Adriana was born on 5 March 1958 in Navojoa, Sonora, and moved to Mexico City in 1970.
 She appeared in her first film, La Comadrita, at age 15 alongside La India María.

 She has a recognized artistic trajectory in her country of origin.
 She is also the ex-wife of Mexican singer Marco Antonio Solís, with whom she has a daughter, also named Beatriz Adriana (but performs under the name Beatriz Solís).
 Adriana became a grandmother when her daughter Beatriz gave birth to a son, Leonardo.

 They also had a son named Leonardo Martínez, who was murdered by kidnappers in 2000.
 Fearing for the life of her daughter Betty, she moved to the United States.